 Is Almond Flour Gluten Free?

-Nuts are gluten-free so yes, almond flour is gluten-free (and makes GREAT cookies, too!)
+Nuts are gluten-free so yes, almond flour is gluten-free (and makes great cookies and muffins, too!)
 Check packaging to ensure there is no risk for cross contamination during packaging.
 I use Bob’s Red Mill and HyVee brand almond flour.

 Are Tootsie Rolls Gluten Free?